tachtler/FooterMilter/README.md

 Hint: Some lines were ellipsized, use -l to show in full.
 ```

-The following query shows on which IPv4 address and port the listener is listening:
+The following query shows on which IPv4 address and port the **FooterMilter** is listening:

 ```
 # netstat -tulpen | grep java